IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 matters which I neither saw nor suffered, nor heard by report from others, which are in no being, nor possible ever to have a beginning***.
 Let no man therefore in any case give any credit to them.”[^Fiction]

 ― <a href="https://en.wikipedia.org/wiki/Lucian" target="_blank">Lucian of Samosata</a>

+>“I have been reading poems, romances, vision-literature, legends, myths all my life.
+I know what they are like.
+I know that not one of them is like this.
+Of this text there are only two possible views.
+Either this is reportage—though it may no doubt contain errors—pretty close up to the facts; nearly as close as Boswell.
+Or else, some unknown writer in the second century, without known predecessors, or successors, suddenly anticipated the whole technique of modern, novelistic, realistic narrative.
+If it is untrue, it must be narrative of that kind.
+The reader who doesn't see this has simply not learned to read.”

+>“I am trying here to prevent anyone saying the really foolish thing that people often say about Him: I'm ready to accept Jesus as a great moral teacher, but I don't accept his claim to be God.
+That is the one thing we must not say.
+A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
+He would either be a lunatic—on the level with the man who says he is a poached egg—or else he would be the Devil of Hell.
+You must make your choice.
+Either this man was, and is, the Son of God, or else a madman or something worse.
+You can shut him up for a fool, you can spit at him and kill him as a demon or you can fall at his feet and call him Lord and God, but let us not come with any patronizing nonsense about his being a great human teacher.
+He has not left that open to us.
+He did not intend to. ...
+Now it seems to me obvious that He was neither a lunatic nor a fiend: and consequently, however strange or terrifying or unlikely it may seem, I have to accept the view that He was and is God.”

+― <a href="https://en.wikipedia.org/wiki/C._S._Lewis" target="_blank">C. S. Lewis</a>

 >“Just to be clear, I'm not a professional 'quote maker'.
 I'm just an atheist teenager who greatly values his intelligence and scientific fact over any silly fiction book written 3,500 years ago.
 This being said, I am open to any and all criticism.
 >